MicrosoftDocs/dynamics-365-fraud-protection/content/dfp-css-product-support.md

 # Get support for Dynamics 365 Fraud Protection

 After you complete the Dynamics 365 Fraud Protection onboarding process, you may want additional support from someone at Microsoft.
 If you used a Microsoft partner to help with  onboarding, contact that partner for support with Fraud Protection.
-If you haven't worked with a Microsoft partner, you should contact Microsoft Support.
+If you haven't worked with a Microsoft partner, contact Microsoft Support.
 > [!NOTE]
 > If your organization has a service contract such as Microsoft Unified, your Customer Success Account Manager (CSAM) can provide additional guidance.